ojanvafai/make-time/README.md

 Deploying:
 $ cd make-time
-$ ./deploy.sh --help
+$ ./deploy.sh

-The help will print out a usage that is the actual deploy command you should run.
-In order to deploy, Ojan will need to make you a collaborator on the relevant appengine projects first though, so give him your personal Google address to use for that.
+In order to deploy, Ojan will need to make you a collaborator on the relevant appengine projects first.

 Navigating the code:
 index.html is the file that gets served, but it basically just loads main.js, which in turn loads everything